Translator: job description

 - preparing summaries

-- developing contacts and using translation computer programmes
+- developing contacts and building relationships with clients.

-- International bodies such as the United Nations
+- Local, national and international governments and international bodies such as the United Nations

 - Ability to work to deadlines